rla/cooling/README.md

 min_temp...max_temp range including the current temperature is used for applying the control values.

-All cooling devices start initially in disabled state and with 0 PWM.
-When a device PWM is set to value > 0 then the device power is enabled.
+All cooling fans start initially in disabled state and with 0 PWM.
+When a fan PWM is set to value > 0 then the fan power is enabled.
+When PWM is set to 0 then the fan is also powered down.

 Control table rows are checked periodically.
 The rows can be read and updated using the command-line PC app described below.